Koredotcom/docs/docs/xo/release-notes/11.x/automation-ai.md

 # Automation AI Updates

 This document provides information on the feature updates and enhancements introduced in **Automation AI** of XO v11.x releases.

-## v11.4.0 July 27, 2024
+## v11.4 July 27, 2024

 <u> Patch Release </u>

+This update includes feature enhancements and bug fixes.
 Key features and enhancements included in this release are summarized below.

 ### Virtual Assistant

 #### Timeout Settings Moved to Instance Properties for Service Node
 The timeout settings for the Service Node have been moved from Component Properties to Instance Properties.